evinaeva/polyglot-watchdog/README.md

 Polyglot Watchdog is a contract-first operator console and pipeline for localization QA across baseline and target-language web experiences.

 This repository is **not** a blank scaffold.
-It already contains a real artifact model, canonical storage paths, multiple implemented phase runners, and an operator UI that is partially backed by persisted artifacts.
-At the same time, it is **not yet production-ready**: some visible operator screens are still mock-backed or incomplete, and the documentation has drifted from the actual state of the codebase.
+It already contains a real artifact model, canonical storage paths, multiple implemented phase runners, and operator-facing UI surfaces backed in part by persisted artifacts.

+At the same time, it is **not yet production-ready**.
+Some operator flows are still incomplete or partially mock-backed, and release-facing documentation must remain aligned with the actual state of the codebase.

 This README is the product truth-set entry point for contributors.

 For v1.0 scope and release readiness, also read:

 - `contract/watchdog_contract_v1.0.md`
 - `docs/Interactive Capture Architecture.md`
 - `docs/Implementation Playbook.md`
 - `docs/operator-read-routes.md`
 - `RELEASE_CRITERIA.md`
-- `docs/RELEASE_READINESS.md`
-- `docs/RELEASE_EVIDENCE.md`
-- `docs/MESSAGING_STATE.md`
 - `docs/PRODUCT_TRUTHSET.md`

 ## Current product status